How to Prepare for Divorce in New York

 - Seek Legal Counsel: Consult with a reputable divorce attorney familiar with New York state laws to understand your rights, responsibilities, and options.

-- Prioritize Communication: Maintain open and respectful communication with your soon-to-be ex-spouse to facilitate smoother negotiations and potentially reach mutually beneficial agreements.
+- Prioritize Communication: Maintain open and respectful communication with your soon-to-be ex-spouse to facilitate negotiations and potentially reach mutually beneficial agreements.

 - Focus on the Best Interests of Children: Prioritize the well-being of children involved, striving to create a co-parenting plan that fosters stability and positive relationships.